jacobmca/CharityNOW/README.md

 * [Questions](#questions)

 ## Installation
-@@ -19,17 +21,39 @@ To install, please clone this repository to your computer using the following st
+To install, please clone this repository to your computer using the following steps in Github:

+1. Click the "Code" dropdown menu and copy the SSH URL.
+2. Open your terminal and navigate to the directory you would like to clone this repository into.
+3. Type "git clone <paste SSH URL>", replacing <paste SSH URL> with your copied SSH URL.
+You can substitute an SSH URL with an HTTPS URL.
 4. Press enter.

 ## Description
 CharityNOW, is a seamless platform where generosity meets simplicity.
-CharityNOW is a one-page MERN stack website designed to make donating to a variety of charities easy and efficient.
+CharityNOW is a one-page MERN stack website designed to make donating to charities easy and efficient.
 <br>
-The inspiration behind CharityNOW stems from the need to simplify charitable giving in the digital age.
-Many individuals want to contribute to charitable causes but are deterred by cumbersome donation processes and fragmented information.
+The inspiration behind CharityNOW stems from the need to simplify charitable donations.
+Many individuals want to contribute to charitable causes but are deterred by cumbersome and bifurcatec donation processes.
 By developing CharityNOW, we aim to:
 <br>
 1. Enhance Accessibility: Make it easier for people to find and donate to charities from a single, user-friendly platform.
 <br>